Bet on UFC Fight Night in NY | New York Sports Betting Guide

-The No. 6-ranked fighter in the light heavyweight division, Santos has dropped four of his last five fights but still comes in with an impressive 22-10 UFC record.
-Meanwhile, Hill has ascended up the light heavyweight rankings by knocking out six opponents in his first 10 victories.
+No. 5-ranked Marlon Vera will attempt to extend his current three fight win streak against former bantamweight champion Dominick Cruz.

-The 6-foot-4 American fighter will have the reach advantage against Santos, which might be a reason why he enters as a heavy -315 betting favorite versus the veteran Santos (+125).
+Cruz, the No. 8-ranked fighter, enters with a 24-3-0 record after battling back from a number of injuries but will be a heavy +190 underdog at UFC San Diego.
+Meanwhile, Vera comes in as a -225 betting favorite at UFC San Diego.

-Scroll down to find out how to bet on UFC Fight Night in New York and get up to $5,750 in free bets for Santos vs Hill.
+Scroll down to learn how to bet on UFC Fight Night in New York this weekend and claim free bets for Vera vs Cruz fight.

 The Best New York Sports Betting Sites for UFC Fight Night